neerajkumarsj/Face-Emotion-Detection/README.md

 # Face-Emotion-Detection

-If you use this dataset in your research work, please cite

 "Challenges in Representation Learning: A report on three machine learning contests."
 I Goodfellow, D Erhan, PL Carrier, A Courville, M Mirza, B Hamner, W Cukierski, Y Tang, DH Lee, Y Zhou, C Ramaiah, F Feng, R Li,